matplotlib/matplotlib/doc/users/faq/howto_faq.rst

 Why do I have so many ticks, and/or why are they out of order?
 --------------------------------------------------------------

-One common cause for unexpected tick behavior is passing a list of strings instead of numbers or datetime objects.
+One common cause for unexpected tick behavior is passing a *list of strings instead of numbers or datetime objects*.
 This can easily happen without notice when reading in a comma-delimited text file.
-Matplotlib treats lists of strings as "categorical" variables (:doc:`/gallery/lines_bars_and_markers/categorical_variables`), and by default puts one tick per "category", and plots them in the order in which they are supplied.
+Matplotlib treats lists of strings as *categorical* variables (:doc:`/gallery/lines_bars_and_markers/categorical_variables`), and by default puts one tick per category, and plots them in the order in which they are supplied.

 .. plot::